 (·) System: Effort system.
 Related to: (Ortho-) Sympathicus.

-(·) Aimed at: steering, control, activity; extraversion, exteroception; motor skills
+(·) Aimed at: steering, control, activity; extraversion, exteroception; motor skills and proprioception;

 (·) Mode: concentration, alertness, waking consciousness;